The Bankrate promise

-Additionally, many 0 percent APR business credit cards allow you to rack up valuable rewards as you charge, both during and after the introductory period.
-Some also offer a welcome bonus, with which you can earn plenty of rewards just by charging a certain amount within a specific timeframe.
+Additionally, many business credit cards with 0 percent intro APRs allow you to rack up valuable rewards as you charge, both during and after the introductory period.
+Some also offer a welcome bonus, which can help you to earn rewards just by charging a certain amount within a specific timeframe.

-American Express Blue Business Cash Card: Best for flat-rate cash back
+The American Express Blue Business Cash Card: Best for flat-rate cash back

-The American Express Blue Business Cash Card offers an introductory 0 percent APR on purchases for 12 months, followed by a variable APR of 13.24 percent to 19.24 percent.
-There is no annual fee, and you’ll earn a flat 2 percent cash back on the first $50,000 you spend on eligible purchases with your card each year.
-After meeting that threshold, you will earn 1 percent back).
+The American Express Blue Business Cash™ Card offers an introductory 0 percent APR on purchases for 12 months, followed by a variable APR of 18.49 percent to 26.49 percent.
+There is no annual fee, and you’ll earn 2 percent cash back on your first $50,000 in eligible purchases each year (then 1 percent back).

 Ink Business Cash Credit Card: Best for cash back in business spending categories

-The Ink Business Cash Credit Card gives cardholders an introductory 0 percent APR for 12 months, followed by a variable APR of 13.24 percent to 19.24 percent.
-There is no annual fee.
-You will earn 5 percent cash back on up to $25,000 in combined spending at office supply stores and on internet, cable, and phone services at each account anniversary year (then 1 percent back), 2 percent back on up to $25,000 in combined spending at gas stations and restaurants each account anniversary year (then 1 percent back).
-For all other purchases, you will earn 1 percent cash back.
-A welcome bonus of $750 is available if you spend $7,500 with your card within three months of account opening.
-Other benefits include free employee cards and travel and purchase insurance
+With this card, you’ll earn 5 percent cash back on up to $25,000 in combined spending at office supply stores and on internet, cable and phone services each account anniversary year (then 1 percent back); 2 percent cash back on up to $25,000 in combined spending at gas stations and restaurants each account anniversary year (then 1 percent back); and 1 percent cash back on all other purchases.
+Other benefits include free employee cards, purchase protection, extended warranty coverage and car rental coverage.

 The Blue Business Plus Credit Card from American Express: Best for travel rewards